Best LinkedIn Profile Tips for 2025 – Career Growth Guide

 Make sure to match your header, photo, and any other images to reflect your own personal brand!

-LinkedIn is becoming a more visual platform.
-The Goal Digger’s Viviano says links to websites, social media profiles, or other assets associated with your brand can break up the page and add visual interest.
-Match your header, photo, and any other images on your page (such as video interviews or articles) to create a cohesive visual experience.
+The Goal Digger Podcast’s Viviano points out that links to websites, social profiles, or other brand assets can help break up the page and add visual interest.
+Matching your header, profile photo, and any supporting visuals (like video thumbnails or article images) creates a more cohesive experience for viewers.

-You can even add a mission statement that complements your goals or your brand, like “I turn customer insights into actionable goals” or “I Iead record-setting teams.”
+• Highlight your value.
+Add a short tagline, mission statement, or contact info — for example, “I turn customer insights into actionable goals” or “I lead record-setting teams.”

 Tell a Career “Story”